 You can do much better.

-Now, how exactly is that possible to trade so fast?
+Now, how exactly is it possible to trade so fast?

 Well, that’s part of the secret of the 5-Stock Method.
-As I said before, it’s a software system I developed that alerts you when to buy and sell.
+As I said before, it’s a software system I developed that tracks patterns that indicate when stocks flip.

+You get the alerts telling you a flip is likely…

+Then all you have to do is take a look at the setup and decide whether you’re excited about the trade.

-So you don’t have to figure that part out.
+So you don’t have to try to figure out which stocks out of thousands have seen a flip.

-You just pick your 5 stocks.
-And it helps you find out exactly when to buy and sell.
+You just pick the 5 stocks you want the software to track, and it alerts you to when the pattern strikes.

-You don’t have to waste a ton of time researching the stock… trying to figure out if sales are going up or down… or if the CEO is properly managing the company.
+You don’t have to waste a ton of time researching the stock… trying to figure out if sales are going up or down… or whether the CEO is properly managing the company.

 Forget that stuff.

-All you need here is the buy and sell triggers.

-You can ignore almost everything else.
+With this method, you can ignore almost everything else.

-Ok, I assume everybody is ready to learn the 5-Stock Method right?
+Okay, I assume everybody is ready to learn the 5-Stock Method, right?

 Let’s get into the story of how I figured this whole thing out.